jakartaee/specifications/persistence/3.2/_index.md

 * Adds _EnumeratedValue_ allowing custom mapping of fields of Java enums
 * Adds _comment_ and _check_ members to Table and Column annotations, along with _CheckConstraint_
 * Adds _secondPrecision_ to Column annotation and clarified semantics of Column members
-* Adds factory-level access to named queries and named entity graphs
+* Adds factory-level access to named queries and named entity graphs, along with _TypedQueryReference_
 * Adds integration points for dependency injection
+* Allows scalar expressions in the _ORDER BY_ clause in Jakarta Persistence QL
 * Allows usage of _TableGenerator_ and _SequenceGenerator_ at the java package level
 * Makes the _name_ member of _TableGenerator_ and _SequenceGenerator_ optional
+* Makes identification variables and the _SELECT_ clause in Jakarta Persistence QL optional
 * Clarifies the primary key types supported for each _GenerationType_
 * Clarifies availability of _SEQUENCE_, _TABLE_ and _UUID_ generated IDs on _PrePersist_
 * Clarifies semantics of numeric literals and numeric type promotions, and adds support for `bi` and `bd` suffixes